 Sudden vision loss is another situation which should be taken seriously.
 Often this condition is just temporary, but it is important to get to the cause of it.
 Other symptoms that impede vision, such as halos, flashes, streaks of light, double vision, and sudden blurring of vision, should all be addressed as soon as possible.
 Care should be taken to keep your head as immobile as possible while having someone transport you to a professional.

 If you experience any of these ocular emergencies, give us a call at Dr. Miller & Dr. Tilis Family Optometry.
-We accept walk-ins for ocular emergencies throughout the week on a first come, first serve basis.
 Calling ahead to speak with our staff will aid in being accommodated as quickly as possible.

 There are many different types of ocular emergencies that can occur, so it is important to know how to respond in each situation.
 An improper or delayed response can cause permanent eye or vision damage.